Jānis Balodis: Political and agricultural career

 After the signing of the Soviet–Latvian Mutual Assistance Treaty on 5 October 1939, Latvia became a virtual protectorate of the Soviet Union without a shot being fired.
-Tensions within the ruling circles increased to the point where on 5 April 1940 Balodis was relieved of all his posts without a clear official explanation.
+Tensions within the ruling circles increased to the point where on 5 April 1940, Balodis was relieved of all his posts without a clear official explanation.

+Soviet occupation of Latvia, imprisonment

-Shortly after the Soviet occupation of Latvia in 1940 Balodis was arrested on 31 July 1940 together with his wife and deported to Syzran, where they were kept under house arrest.
-After the start of German–Soviet war in 1941 they were deported to Kuibishev.
-Only in 1952, he was formally tried and sentenced to a prison sentence of 25 years to be served in a jail in Vladimir.
+Shortly after the Soviet occupation of Latvia in 1940, Balodis was arrested on 31 July 1940 together with his wife and deported to Syzran, where they were kept under house arrest.
+After the start of German–Soviet war in 1941, they were deported to Kuibishev.
+Only in 1952 was he formally tried and sentenced to a prison sentence of 25 years to be served in a jail in Vladimir.

+Release, retirement, and death

-With the beginning of the de-Stalinization in 1956 he was released and allowed to return to Latvia.
+With the beginning of the de-Stalinization in 1956, he was released and allowed to return to Latvia.
 He and his wife received a small apartment in Riga and spent some time living in a summer house in Saulkrasti.
-In early August 1965 his health failed and he died on 8 August.
+In early August 1965, his health failed and he died on 8 August.
 General Balodis was buried in Riga.
 His widow managed to install a tombstone with a sword and the inscription "General Balodis" which was removed by KGB.